SyDe 312 - Applied Linear Algebra

 Assignments.
 A list of suggested relevant problems will be posted here.
 You can get help with these in the tutorials, from TAs, or from me.
 Success in math is a [non-decreasing] function of the amount of effort put into working problems (but there may be local minima), so that effort is always rewarded indirectly.

 Tests.
 Short elementary tests (duration approx 20 min) on current lecture material will be held during many (most) of the tutorials.
 Success requires keeping up to date in working the assigned problems.
 Alternate times for the tests will NOT be provided.
-To accommodate missed tests I will not count all of these in determining the test component of the grade.
+To accommodate missed tests I will at least one in determining the test component of the grade.
 You should treat your test scores as a bellwether of your understanding and skill acquisition throughout the course.
-If you are not getting good grades on the test then don't expect things to go better on the final exam without some intervention.
+If you are not getting good grades on the tests then don't expect things to go better on the final exam without some intervention.

 Research report.
 You will investigate an applied topic or problem of your choice following the guidelines to be described in class, and prepare a short (3 page) report.
 The topic will involve a (non-trivial) application of linear algebra.
 The inside cover of the Lay textbook has MANY suggested topics, but don't be limited by these - you should choose something that you find interesting!
 Your report will provide an overview of the background and description of how the linear algebra concepts are applied, as well as a short original illustration with significant numerical computation content.
 Further details will be given in class.
 Your attention is drawn to Policy 71.